Tanja Pawollek: Club career

+Pawollek scored her first Bundesliga goal on 30 April 2017 in a 2–2 away draw at Bayer 04 Leverkusen.
+She has captained the team since the 2019–20 season.
+Pawollek helped Eintracht Frankfurt reach the final of the 2020–21 DFB-Pokal Frauen, where she would suffer a serious knee injury.

-In July 2020 1.
+In July 2020, 1.
 FFC Frankfurt was integrated into Eintracht Frankfurt, forming the clubs's women's football section.

+In February 2023, Pawollek signed a contract extension to remain at Eintracht Frankfurt until 30 June 2025.

+On 30 May 2025, Pawollek moved on a free transfer to Frauen-Bundesliga newcomers Union Berlin.

 International career

-Since the first call up for the under-15 national team on 30 October 2013 against Scotland, when she contributed a goal, Pawollek became a regular member for Germany's youth teams.

-In December 2018 Germany's gaffer Martina Voss-Tecklenburg called her up for Germany during the winter training camp between 14 and 21 January 2019 in Marbella, Spain.
+Since the first call up for the Germany under-15 national team on 30 October 2013 against Scotland, when she contributed a goal, Pawollek became a regular member for Germany's youth teams with 49 appearances, including being named to the Team of the Tournament in the 2016 UEFA Women's Under-17 Championship won by Germany.
+In December 2018, Martina Voss-Tecklenburg called her up for Germany during the winter training camp between 14 and 21 January 2019 in Marbella, Spain.

-In May 2021, Pawollek, whose parents were born in Poland, was called up to the Polish national team.
+In May 2021, Pawollek, whose parents were born in Poland, was called up to the Poland national team.
 However, she could not play due to an injury.
-In June 2022, she was called up again to the Polish team and made her debut in a friendly match against Iceland on 29 June 2022.
+In June 2022, she was called up again and made her debut in a friendly match against Iceland on 29 June 2022.
+She also made two appearances for Poland in the 2023 FIFA Women's World Cup qualifiers against Kosovo and Albania, and in friendlies in 2023.